pprahas/SpotifyVisualizer/README.md

 # Technologies and Deployment Stack

-- User interface powered by React for dynamic functionality.
+- User interface was powered by React for dynamic functionality.

-- Backend utilizes Node.js and Express for communication with external services.
+- Backend utilized Node.js and Express for communication with external services.

-- Docker enhances deployment, improving scalability.
+- Docker enhanced deployment, improving scalability.

-- Efficient data storage managed by MySQL.
+- Efficient data storage was managed by MySQL.

-- AWS serves as cloud infrastructure for data handling and storage.
+- AWS served as cloud infrastructure for data handling and storage.